 Planning tenders properly is often overlooked.
 All too frequently we receive a desperate phone call from someone asking for help when the tender or PQQ is due in tomorrow!
 Even if we had any capacity, there really isn’t enough time to do a professional job.
-Here are some simple tips on planning tenders and PQQs:
+Here are some simple bid management tips on planning tenders and PQQs:

-The Correct Approach to Planning Tenders and PQQs
+How to Approach to Planning Tenders and PQQs

 1. Start Early!